matrix-org/matrix-rust-sdk/CONTRIBUTING.md

 Ideally, a PR should have a *proper title*, with *atomic logical commits*, and each commit should have a *good commit message*.

-An *atomic logical commit* is one that is ideally small, can be compiled in isolation, and pass tests.
+An *atomic logical commit* is one that is ideally small, can be compiled in isolation, and passes tests.
 This is useful to make the review process easier (help your reviewer), but also when running bisections, helping identifying which commit introduced a regression.